-- Continued eligibility to participate in the Nurse Corps SP (e.g., acceptable level of academic standing, not repeating coursework).
-Please be advised that an employment credit check will be conducted to verify that the applicant meets the financial eligibility requirements.
-The credit check is conducted as part of the eligibility process; - 2.
+- 1. Continued eligibility to participate in the Nurse Corps SP (e.g., acceptable level of academic standing, not repeating coursework); - 2.
 Compliance with policies and procedures established by the Nurse Corps SP for requesting continued support; and - 3.
 Past compliance with program policies and requirements.

 Participants requesting continued support must be able to support themselves financially until the scholarship benefit payment schedule can be reinstated.
-If a continuation award is granted, the first payment may not be received until mid-November, but it will include stipend payments retroactive to July 1 and the annual ORC payment.
+If a continuation award is granted, the first payment will not be issued until mid-November, but it will include stipend payments retroactive to July 1 and the annual ORC payment.